 - Power Corp (POW.TO)

 - VICI Properties (VICI)

 - Wal-Mart (WMT)

-Out of the $3,052.04 received, $227.51 was in USD and $2,824.53 was in CAD.
-Please note, to keep things simple, we do not convert USD to CAD when reporting our monthly dividend income.
-I have been using this approach to avoid fluctuations in our monthly dividend income due to changes in the exchange rate.
+Out of the $4,283.52 received, only $281.87 was in USD with the rest in CAD.
+April was one of those heavy CAD months.
+Please note that we do not convert USD to CAD when reporting our monthly dividend income.
+This is to keep the math easy and avoid fluctuations in our monthly dividend income caused by changes in the exchange rate.

 Dividend Reinvestment Plan (DRIP)

 Currently, the key that drives our dividend income growth is the injection of new cash.
 However, as our dividend income gets larger and larger, it is becoming increasingly harder and harder to grow dividend income by adding new cash alone.
 Naturally, we need to rely more on organic dividend growth and dividend reinvestment to grow our dividend income.

 When it comes to dividend investing, we have a very simple strategy – whenever we invest in a company, we try to purchase enough shares to enroll in DRIP.
 We’d then dollar cost average via the dripped shares.
 We’d check the stock from time to time to see whether the company continues to have competitive compared to its peers.
 Keeping a dividend scorecard also is vital.

 In April we were able to drip the following shares: